Tips for Calling 911

 - Most Cellular Phones nowadays have Global Positioning System (GPS) capability.
 However, it is essential that you tell the operator your location for confirmation, or in case your phone is not working properly.
 Despite popular belief; when a cell phone calls 9-1-1 the address you are calling from never appears on the Minneapolis 911 computer screen.
-We often receive latitude and longitude information that can be transferred to a map.
-However the accuracy of this can vary greatly.
+Cell phone location information is received as latitude and longitude information that can be transferred to a map.
+However the accuracy of this data can vary greatly, especially calling from indoors.
 This is why it is so important to tell the operator where you are.

 - On some calls for medical assistance, the operator will ask some basic questions and then transfer the call to an Emergency Medical Dispatcher for instructions on what to do to assist the patient until help arrives.

 - HELP CAN BE SENT WHILE YOU TALK.
 State the problem briefly.
 Answer the operator's questions and stay on the line until the operator terminates the call.

 - Inform the operator if you want to speak to the officer(s) or responders